agateau/filefind/README.md

-# STF
+# Filefind

-STF is a simple, portable, source-code friendly tool to find files inside a directory.
+Filefind is a simple, portable, source-code friendly tool to find files inside a directory.

 ## Usage